How memory can affect collective and cooperative behaviors in an LLM-Based Social Particle Swarm: Model

 Gemini~2.0~Flash (Google) is a commercial model optimized for interactive use and safety-aligned for general users via extensive reinforcement learning from human feedback.
-Gemma~3:4b (Google) is an open-weight model in the Gemma~3 family, running locally via Ollama with 4-bit quantization, and carries a lighter alignment footprint than Gemini.
-Differences in model characteristics between the two, of which alignment is one notable aspect, are the focus of the comparative analysis in this study.
+In this study, Gemini~2.0~Flash serves as the decision-making engine for all agents.